 - treat the abnormal head position and neck pain with cervical dystonia (CD) in adults.

 - treat abnormal spasms of the eyelids (blepharospasm) in adults.

-It is not known if XEOMIN is safe and effective in children younger than:
+It is not known if this injection is safe and effective in children younger than:

 - 2 years of age for the treatment of chronic sialorrhea